lisiidan/JarToUml/README.md

 - Generates output as a text-based UML diagram in one of the supported formats, based on given configuration.

 ## ⚙️ How to Use
-Pass the path to jar as an argument in cmd line.
-For now, the configuration is hardcoded, will be changed in the future.
+Choose .jar file and see the plantUML diagram and generated text. (will implement yuml in the future) For now, the configuration is hardcoded. (will be changed in the future)

 ### Requirements:
 - Java 17+ recommended